Contact Locations Call

 • Shellfish

 Candidacy depends on several factors, including age, allergy severity, overall health, and the ability to follow a structured treatment plan.
-At Modena Allergy & Asthma, our allergists take a comprehensive, individualized approach—reviewing your medical history, test results, and daily routines to determine if food immunotherapy is the safest and most effective path forward for you or your child.
+At Modena Allergy & Asthma, our allergists take a comprehensive, individualized approach to testing for food allergies—reviewing your medical history, test results, and daily routines to determine if food immunotherapy is the most appropriate path forward for you or your child.

 Peace of Mind Solutions